morabah/posalpro-app/docs/LESSONS_LEARNED.md

 This pattern keeps useEffect count low, each effect obvious, and prevents classic re-render loops and hydration issues.

+## Local PDF Generation 404 - September 2025

+**Category**: PDF / Dev Environments • **Impact**: High

+### Issue

+Local PDF exports were falling back to `/.netlify/functions/pdf`, returning Netlify's 404 HTML because puppeteer tried to launch the Linux-only bundled Chromium that ships with `@sparticuz/chromium`.

+### Fix

+Updated `src/server/pdf/pdfFunction.ts` to prefer the bundled binary only on Linux/serverless deployments and resolve installed Chrome/Edge paths on macOS and Windows.
+Added a warning before hitting the Netlify fallback so local launch issues surface immediately.

+### Guardrail

+Set `CHROME_PATH` or `PUPPETEER_EXECUTABLE_PATH` if Chrome lives in a custom location, and watch the console warning if the fallback ever triggers again.

 ## Critical RBAC Role Extraction Issue - January 2025

 ### **🚨 CRITICAL LESSON: Frontend Session Role Structure vs Backend Role Mapping**